 The option reserve and warrant reserve are denoted together as "other reserves" on the condensed consolidated interim statement of financial position.
 These reserves are non-distributable.

-The notes on pages 6 to 12 form part of these condensed consolidated interim financial statements.
+The notes on pages 6 to 11 form part of these condensed consolidated interim financial statements.

-Condensed Consolidated Interim Statements of Cash Flows (unaudited) For the three months ended March 31 (in thousands of US dollars)
+Condensed Consolidated Interim Statements of Cash Flows (unaudited) (in thousands of US dollars)